Chart Color Schemes

 Neutral Bay - Kirribilli's population is slightly older than the national pattern

-Neutral Bay - Kirribilli has a median age of 40, which is slightly higher than Greater Sydney's figure of 37 and Australia's figure of 38 years.
-The area has an over-representation of the 25-34 cohort at 21.8%, compared to Greater Sydney's average, while those aged 5-14 are under-represented at 6.0%.
-This is significantly higher than the national average for the 25-34 age group, which stands at 14.5%.
-Between 2021 and present, the population of those aged 15 to 24 has increased from 8.1% to 9.9%, while the 35 to 44 cohort has decreased from 16.6% to 15.5% and the 45 to 54 group has dropped from 11.9% to 10.8%.
-By 2041, demographic modeling suggests that Neutral Bay - Kirribilli's age profile will change significantly.
-The number of people aged 85 and above is projected to increase by 635 (a 101% rise) from 631 to 1,267.
-Notably, the combined total population growth for those aged 65 and above will account for 87%, reflecting the area's aging demographic profile.
-Meanwhile, the populations of those aged 15-24 and 5-14 are expected to decrease.
+Neutral Bay - Kirribilli has a median age of 40, which is higher than Greater Sydney's figure of 37 and marginally higher than Australia's median age of 38 years.
+The 25-34 cohort is notably over-represented at 21.8%, compared to the Greater Sydney average, while the 5-14 year-olds are under-represented at 6.0%.
+This concentration in the 25-34 age group is well above the national figure of 14.5%.
+Between 2021 and present, the 15-24 age group has grown from 8.1% to 9.9%, while the 35-44 cohort has declined from 16.6% to 15.5%, and the 45-54 group has dropped from 11.9% to 10.8%.
+By 2041, demographic modeling suggests Neutral Bay - Kirribilli's age profile will evolve significantly.
+The 85+ age cohort is projected to surge dramatically, expanding by 635 people (101%) from 631 to 1,267.
+Notably, the combined 65+ age groups are expected to account for 87% of total population growth, reflecting the area's aging demographic profile.
+Meanwhile, the 15-24 and 5-14 cohorts are expected to experience population declines.